Saluki Examination Manual for Judges: How to Examine a Saluki in the Ring

 Salukis are little dogs in big bodies.
 A firm hand for a Working breed is a rough hand for a Saluki.
 And watch that "OK, all done!" pat!
 I've seen otherwise gentle judges who habitually give the dog a good pat on the rump when they're through---which most Salukis interpret as being severely beaten!

-If a Saluki has tucked its long tail during the exam, and fails to untuck it before moving, the hind legs can start to almost get tangled in it, tripping on it with every step.
-The dog will look crippled from the rear until you or the handler figures it out.
+If a Saluki has tucked its long tail during the exam, and fails to untuck it before moving, the hind legs can start to get tangled in it, tripping on it with every step.
+The dog will look crippled from the rear until you or the handler figure it out.
 If you notice this, you may wish to give the dog another chance after advising the handler to move the tail to the side of the dog before moving.

 If you want an entry to move at a slower pace, tell them.
 But please don't then reward only the exhibits that didn't slow down!

 Remember that Salukis come in two varieties, feathered and smooth.
 Feathered Salukis are genetically longhaired dogs in which the hair on the body fails to grow long.
 This has some implications for judging.

 1) The body coat of a feathered Saluki actually can have some very long (up to five inches) guard hairs that lie close to the body.
 It also has an undercoat.
 These two factors, though slight, tend to smooth out definition compared to the true short hair of the smooth Saluki.
 So the smooth will almost always look more muscularly defined, but it can also look more rough around the edges, compared to the feathered.

 2) Feathered puppies are often almost totally covered with long fuzzy hair.
 It gradually goes away with maturity, with that on the sides, chest, and sides of thighs going away last.
 The very last to go is behind the elbows.
 The fuzzy puppy coat is normal and should not be penalized.